eToro group includes 4 related companies.

 However, by applying to become an eToro Professional Trader, traders can avoid some of these new regulatory requirements while also getting access to a wider selection of trading assets on eToro’s trading platform.
 In addition, professional traders will have the USD 25 withdrawal fee that eToro charges its other clients, waived.

-When it comes to trading platforms offered, eToro differs from most other forex brokers by relying on its own proprietary “social trading” platform, rather than popular choices like MT 4 or TradingView.
+When it comes to trading platforms offered, eToro differs from most other forex brokers by relying on its own proprietary “social trading” platform, rather than popular choices like MetaTrader 4 or TradingView.